DaVinciGraph/DavinciPic/README.md

 The `dataContextPicUrl` prop serves a similar purpose to the `dataPicUrl` prop, but it specifically targets the context picture.
 If you have a local image that you'd like to display as the context picture (e.g., a network or app logo), you can specify its URL using this prop.
 This way, the specified image will be loaded as the context picture if the API doesn't provide one.

+## dataContextBgColor

+The `dataContextBgColor` prop similar to `dataBgColor` prop, allows you to specify a fallback background color for the displayed context image if the data received from the API does not include one.
+This can be a hex code (e.g., #FF5733), an RGB value (e.g., rgb(255, 87, 51)).

 ## complexTokenType

 The `complexTokenType` prop allows you to explicitly specify the type of a complex token, which could either be a Liquidity Pool (LP) token or a Wrapped token.
 This is particularly useful for customizing the loading and failure templates of the component, as the actual type of complex tokens is generally not known until the API response is received.
 Acceptable values for this prop are `lp` for Liquidity Pool tokens and `wrapped` for Wrapped tokens.

 By setting this prop, you can ensure that the loading and failure templates are appropriately tailored even before the API response arrives.

+## isPool

+The `isPool` props acts ac `complexTokenType` for contracts.

+## topToken

+The `topToken` prop determines which token in an LP (Liquidity provider) token pair appears on top of the other in the display.
+Accepted values are `zero` for Token0 and `one` for Token1.

+### Accepted Values:

+**zero:** Display Token0 on top.<br/>
+**one:** Display Token1 on top.<br/>

+## showAppsForType

+The `showAppsForType` prop allows you to control the display of application context specifically for LP (Liquidity Pool) and Wrapped tokens.
+You can choose to show the application context for only LP tokens, only Wrapped tokens, or for both types.
+By default, this prop is set to "all".
+This prop is applicable exclusively to tokens.

+### Accepted Values:

+**lp:** Show application context only for LP tokens.<br/>
+**wrapped:** Show application context only for Wrapped tokens.<br/>
+**all**: (default) show application context for both lp and wrapped tokens.<br/>

+## showPairApps

+The `showPairApps` prop is designed to control how the context is displayed for LP (Liquidity Pool) tokens.
+Given that an LP token is based on two other tokens, each potentially originating from different applications, this prop offers flexibility in presentation.
+This is particularly useful for decentralized exchanges (DEXs) that may prefer to show the applications of the pair tokens instead of the LP token's application.
+This is especially beneficial in scenarios where both tokens in the pair point to the same original token (e.g., USDC - USDC[HTS]).

+> This prop works only for token and contracts.

+### Accepted Values:

+**true:** show the pair tokens' applications as context.<br/>
+**false:** don't show the pair tokens' applications.<br/>
+**when_identical:** Show the pair tokens' applications only if both tokens point to the same original token.

 ## lpTokensPosition